Xris7o/photography-website/README.md

 Comments:
 Comments should be used liberally to explain anything that may be unclear at first glance, especially IE workarounds or hacks.
-	For example:

 		.prose p {
   	  font-size: 1.1666em /* 14px / 12px */;
 		}